 Herpes Virus Infection

-Consider using antiviral prophylaxis in subjects being treated with Bortezomib for Injection.
+Consider using antiviral prophylaxis in subjects being treated with Bortezomib.
 In the randomized studies in previously untreated and relapsed multiple myeloma, herpes zoster reactivation was more common in subjects treated with Bortezomib (ranging between 6 to 11%) than in the control groups (3 to 4%).
 Herpes simplex was seen in 1 to 3% in subjects treated with Bortezomib and 1 to 3% in the control groups.
 In the previously untreated multiple myeloma study, herpes zoster virus reactivation in the Bortezomib, melphalan and prednisone arm was less common in subjects receiving prophylactic antiviral therapy (3%) than in subjects who did not receive prophylactic antiviral therapy (17%).

 Additional Adverse Reactions from Clinical Studies